Torrent-Vibe/Torrent-Vibe/readme.md

 ## Who Should Use This?

-QB WebUI Vibe is perfect for:
+Torrent Vibe is perfect for:

 - **Casual Users** who want a more modern, user-friendly interface for their torrents
 - **Power Users** who need advanced filtering, organization, and control features